oh-lang/oh/wishlist.md

     print(Non_null)
 ```

+Alternatively, we pass around "full references" whenever we can't determine that
+borrowing can be done with just a pointer.
+Full references include a path from
+a safely-borrowed pointer, with checks at each nested value for any additions
+that need to be made.
+In the above example, we need `Non_null` to be a pointer
+from `Result` that checks if `Result` is non-null before any dereferencing.
+The
+above example can be checked by the compiler, but if `Result` was itself a reference
+path then we'd need to recheck any dereferences of `Non_null`.

 In oh-lang, parentheses can be used to define argument objects, both as types
 and instances.
 As a type, `(X: dbl, Y; int, Z. str)` differs from the object
 type `[X: dbl, Y; int, Z; str]`, for more than just the reason that `.` is invalid